Buy A Home

 As you consider your investment purchase, this overview can help you get an idea of the process, some benefits and considerations, and options.

 Work Out Your Investment Plan

-There are many places for you to put your money – and all carry some risk and some potential reward.
+There are many places for you to put your money – and all carry some risk and potential reward.
 As an investor, you have a certain amount of funds, and you’re looking for a particular return on investment (ROI) over a particular span of time.
-As an investment buyer, you look at many of the same factors as a primary homeowner would – but many more are added and the priorities are shifted.
+Additionally, you look at many of the same factors as a primary homeowner would – but many more are added and the priorities are shifted.

 You’re examining questions of risk, weighing tax benefits and drawbacks, looking at income fluctuations over the years and considering multiple other financial questions as much as you’re examining the merits of a particular home.

 Property investors and financial advisors recommend starting with an overall investment plan, then determining whether a property fits within it – rather than finding a property first and then trying to fit it into a plan.
 For instance, part of your investment plan might be to create a strategy for when to add more investment properties to your portfolio, when to sell or when to convert a rental property to a sale one.